textrealm/textrealm.github.io/index.md

 * Users will be able to apply tags and notes to their entries, such as the class it can be used for, details on the condition, and any other information related to the textbook
 * A search page that allows the user to search for the textbook based on the either the author, ISBN number, or title
+* A wishlist/favorites page that allows users to save textbooks and access them at a later time
 * Admin role, which will allow them to ban users for inappropriate behavior